 4. Busy Travel and Shopping Season

 Travel, eating meals in restaurants, and stressful shopping and traffic experiences compound into a double whammy of stress-eating and buying huge meals at restaurants.

-5. Big Family Meals: Thanksgiving, Christmas, Hanukah, New Years, etc.
+5. Big Family Meals: Thanksgiving, Christmas, Hanukkah, New Year's, etc.

 Big family meals often come with busy travel days and might even include a few nights in hotels.
 Away from home, you'll end up eating at restaurants or family member's homes where holiday snacks are plentiful.
 The calories run high during these family feasts.

-TIP: Prior to Thanksgiving, do a butt-kicking workout.
+Tip: Prior to Thanksgiving, do a butt-kicking workout.
 You will at least not feel guilty for hogging the turkey and mashed potatoes.
-Once again, try to limit the carbs to a few, and eat plenty of turkey, boiled eggs, and salads.
-Beware the big day of football on Thanksgiving!
-It is easy to sit idle for hours and taking naps with a full stomach only to eat and drink more through the day.
+Once again, try to limit the carbs to a few and eat plenty of turkey, boiled eggs and salads.
+Beware the big day of football on Thanksgiving.
+It is easy to sit idle for hours and take naps with a full stomach, only to eat and drink more throughout the day.

 Don't wait for New Year's to get started.
 In fact, you may need less of a New Year's resolution if you can gain control of the next two months.
 Studies show that the average weight gained during November and December is between one and five pounds.